marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/canonicalization-of-instructions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: canonicalization of instructions, insn canonicalization

 .. _insn-canonicalizations:

-.. index:: canonicalization of instructions

-.. index:: insn canonicalization

 Canonicalization of Instructions
 ********************************